Generic name: azithromycin ophthalmic [ a-ZITH-roe-MYE-sin-off-THAL-mik ]

 How should I use azithromycin ophthalmic?

 Azithromycin ophthalmic is usually applied twice daily for 2 days, and then once daily for 5 more days.
-Use exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow your doctor's dosing instructions very carefully.

 Use only the number of drops your doctor has prescribed.
 If you use more than one drop, wait about 5 minutes between drops.

 Wait at least 10 minutes before using any other eye drops your doctor has prescribed.

 Do not touch the tip of the eye dropper or place it directly on your eye.
 A contaminated dropper can infect your eye, which could lead to serious vision problems.

 Do not use the eye drops if the liquid has changed colors or has particles in it.
 Call your pharmacist for new medicine.

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.